tmux-python/tmuxp/README.rst

   of tmux changes.  fbgrab + tty works well for demonstration
 - also look into scrot, x11 solutions and https://github.com/KittyKatt/screenFetch
+- control mode, for longer tmuxwrapper sessions where references to objects are needed to be updated and shown they've gone stale (a pane object that has been closed needs to be changed to being stale, a window object that has been renamed needs to have its window_name updated)

 Roadmap
 -------